 There are several medical test that are typically saved for more severe cases of constipation, they include, but are not limited to:

 All-in-all there are numerous ways to deal with and prevent constipation.
 Most are very common sense.
 Eat things that make your child poop regularly (fibrous foods), give them plenty of hydration (water and water-dense foods), and give them the opportunity to poop.
-You can't expect them to get it done in a minute, so give them time do grow the rythm and get into the groove of what you want the new normal to be.
+You can't expect them to get it done in a minute, so give them time do grow the rhythm and get into the groove of what you want the new normal to be.

 Potty training can deal with ongoing issues, and be frustrating.
 We at The Potty School understand that.
 We'd love to help.
 We offer ongoing support via our Diapers to Flush membership site.
 Check-out our Potty Training section of our menu for more info!